The 14 best Nintendo Switch 2 games

 Donkey Kong Bananza!
 Mario Kart World!
 Metroid Prime 4!
-Cyberpunk 2077!
+Final Fantasy VII Remake!

-The Nintendo Switch 2 is here — and we’ve already played the best of the Switch 2 launch games and early releases.
-Want to know which new Nintendo titles should be on your pre-order list?
+The Nintendo Switch 2 is quickly becoming one of our favourite ever handhelds, as we’ve put hundreds of hours into the very best Nintendo Switch 2 games.
+Want to know which new Nintendo games should be in your collection?
 You’ve come to the right place.

-And, unlike other Nintendo console launches, it’s a healthy balance of first-party and third-party titles of all different genres.
-From the arcade racing thrills of Mario Kart World to the scuzzy future-noir of Cyberpunk 2077, there’s something for everyone, with later summer releases like platformer Donkey Kong Bananza keeping the hype train rolling through the year.
+From the arcade racing thrills of Mario Kart World to the scuzzy future-noir of Cyberpunk 2077, there’s something for everyone, with later releases like platformer Donkey Kong Bananza and sci-fi shooter Metroid Prime 4: Beyond keeping the hype train rolling.

-With a week with the console under our belts now, and more hours than we care to share of playtime sunk into its new games, here's our verdict on the best games Nintendo Switch 2 currently has to offer.
+With the Switch 2 comfortably now our most-played gaming handheld, here's our verdict on the best games Nintendo Switch 2 currently has to offer.
 And, as ever, we're only talking about titles we've had personal hands-on experience with here — so expect this list to shake up dramatically in the coming weeks and months as new releases land.

 The best Nintendo Switch 2 games